Capella University - Graduate (MS/PhD) Ratings|

 All the bad reviews: I tried really hard to think of some negatives to be fair.
 The only one I have is that it is expensive.
 But once again I want to be an LPC so I had to go to Capella for online CACREP accreditation.
 Would I do it again-----YES.

+I cannot comment on financial aid issues.
+I have found advising uneven, and during colloquium not enough slots available to see one's advisor, but I am very self-directed anyway.
+I also found advising 30years ago in a brick and mortar uninspiring as well, anyway.
 As to the scoring, this is an online-only curriculum.
 Scores of D for campus and school life is ludicrous.
 There needs to be an online-only school evaluative part of this website so that online-based criteria is available for rating.
 More critical is uptime of the classroom, ease of uploading information, ability to see payment status and payment through the same interface (has been available for 18 months now),and responsiveness of faculty.
 I find faculty to be much more responsive than some of the faculty in brick and mortar classes a friend of mine had taken during this same period.